mattgeowild/morrismotel/src/pages/posts/servarr-guide-pt1.md

 ---
 layout: ../../components/layouts/post.astro
-title: "Media Server Setup Pt.
+title: "Servarr Setup Pt.
 1: Plex"
 date: 2022-02-21
 author: MrMeatBones
 desc: "So you're ready to take the plunge and build an automated media server?
 Fantastic!
-This guide will take you through every required step, as well as some optional steps that I personally find to be quite useful."
+By the end of this, you will have the following: a fully automated media search/download stack for movies, tv and music as well as the ability to stream it all from your home pc to any device you own using Plex."
 img: "https://morrismotel.com/content/images/size/w1920/2022/03/hero-blog-modern-layout-1-scaled-1.jpg"
 imgWidth: 800
 imgHeight: 500